jtblin/kube2iam/README.md

 ### IAM roles

-It is necessary to create an IAM role which can assume other roles and assign it to each kubernetes worker.
+It is necessary to create an IAM role which can assume other roles and assign it to each kubernetes worker and list regions.
+List regions required permissions because aws-go-sdk-v2 doesn't include regions list.

 ```
 {